40tude/py-flashcards/static/md/14_data_structures.md

 Answer   :

-An **ArrayList** is a dynamic array-based data structure that allows elements to be stored in contiguous memory locations, with the capacity to automatically resize as elements are added or removed.
-Unlike fixed-size arrays, an ArrayList can grow and shrink dynamically, which makes it useful for scenarios where the number of elements is not known in advance.
+* An **ArrayList** is a dynamic array-based data structure that allows elements to be stored in **contiguous memory locations**, with the capacity to automatically resize as elements are added or removed.
+* Unlike fixed-size arrays, an ArrayList can grow and shrink dynamically, which makes it useful for scenarios where the number of elements is not known in advance.
 Python's built-in list already functions like an ArrayList.
+* Like fixed-size arrays, an ArrayList offers index based addressing (``bob = MyArrayList[42]``)
+* Unlike **Linked Lists**, an ArrayList uses a contiguous memory area making copy(), paste(), read(), write()... more efficient.

 #### Key Features of an ArrayList
 1. Dynamic Sizing: It can grow or shrink in size as needed.
-1. Indexing: Provides constant time (O(1)) access to elements by index, similar to arrays.
+1. Indexing: Provides constant time (**O(1)**) access to elements by index, similar to arrays.
 1. Amortized Growth: When the internal array is full, the ArrayList typically resizes itself by allocating a new, larger array and copying the elements over.
-1. Insertion: Inserting at the end is efficient, but inserting in the middle or at the beginning can be slow (O(n)) because elements need to be shifted.
+1. Insertion: Inserting at the end is efficient, but inserting in the middle or at the beginning can be slow (**O(n)**) because elements need to be shifted.

 #### Use Cases
 * When you need dynamic resizing.